All You Need to Know About Interior HDR Photography

 The importance of HDR

 HDR stands for High Dynamic Range, and HDR photography deals with increasing the overall dynamic range of your photos.
-Dynamic range is the variation between the extreme bight areas and extreme dark areas in a scene.
+Dynamic range is the variation between the extreme bright areas and extreme dark areas in a scene.
 For example, on a bright sunny day with a clear sky, the brightest point will be the sun and the darkest point will be wherever the most shadows are cast or where the sunlight doesn’t reach at all.
+HDR techniques help preserve details in shadow areas, ensuring that both highlights and dark regions are well-balanced in the final image.

 How to shoot interior HDR photography